If we only have one life to live, then we better make it count.

 I’m a husband to my lovely wife Heather, who’s also a writer; and a father of three beautiful kids.
 I work for a Farm Management software company called Agworld where I hold the role of Customer Success Team Manager.
-I also participate in bi-vocational ministry as part of a pastoral team working to serve and impact our community.
+I'm also a part of a pastoral team as a bi-vocational pastor working to serve my church and impact our community.

 Undergirding all I do is my relationship with God as a follower of Jesus Christ.
 I find my ultimate vision, purpose, identity, mission and destiny in Jesus.

 For years now I’ve been looking for ways to live intentionally for Christ.
 I knew that following Jesus didn’t just happen by accident.
 I wanted to live a meaningful, whole, well-invested, impactful, effective life for the glory of God and the good of others.
 So about four years ago I realized that unless I took intentional aim at the things I cared about most, like my relationship with God, my marriage, my kids, my community of faith, and my work then I was going to drift from year to year not achieving those things I dreamed of, felt called to and considered most important.